AticMatic/JazzCash-Laravel/README.md

         // }
     }
 }
 If you prefer to handle the callback logic directly in your own controller instead of using the package's controller and events, you can point the route to your controller method.
-In that method, you would inject YourVendor\JazzCash\JazzCashService and use its verifyCallbackHash() method:
+In that method, you would inject Aticmatic\JazzCash\JazzCashService and use its verifyCallbackHash() method:

 PHP

 // In your custom controller, e.g., App\Http\Controllers\MyJazzCashHandlerController.php
 use Illuminate\Http\Request;
-use YourVendor\JazzCash\Facades\JazzCash; // Or inject JazzCashService
+use Aticmatic\JazzCash\Facades\JazzCash; // Or inject JazzCashService
 use Illuminate\Support\Facades\Log;

 public function handleJazzCashCallback(Request $request)